Evening Attire (horse)

-Evening Attire (February 14, 1998 – January 20, 2019) was an American Thoroughbred racehorse who 15 of his 65 starts in a 10-year racing career with earnings of nearly $3 million.
-A staple of the New York racing circuit, he scored his biggest victory in the 2002 Jockey Club Gold Cup.
+Evening Attire (February 14, 1998 – January 20, 2019) was an American Thoroughbred racehorse who won 15 of his 65 starts in a 10-year racing career with earnings of nearly $3 million.
+A staple of the New York racing circuit, he scored his biggest victory in the Grade 1 2002 Jockey Club Gold Cup.

 History

 Bred by Joseph M. Grant and Hall of Famer Thomas J. Kelly, and owned by Kelly along with his longtime clients Joe and Mary Grant, Evening Attire was first trained by Tommy's son Tim Kelly.
 When Tim retired, the horse was taken over by another of Tommy's sons, Pat Kelly.
 The first time Tommy Kelly watched him breeze, he said, "That's a special horse.
 He'll be a stakes winner."

-Evening Attire was the son of 1991 Eclipse Award for Horse of the Year winner Black Tie Affair.
+Evening Attire was the son of 1991 Horse of the Year Black Tie Affair.
 Kelly purchased Evening Attire's dam, Concolor, from Doe Run Farm, one of his former clients.
 He invited Joe Grant, an old friend, to become a 50/50 partner in her offspring.
 Because of back and heart problems, he usually watched Evening Attire's races on television instead of attending them in person.

 A dappled gray, Evening Attire was gelded before the start of his three-year-old racing season.
 As a gelding, Evening Attire raced until the age of ten.
 He raced well off the pace, often closing dramatically.